 How to Appeal a Denial or Termination

-If denied initial eligibility or terminated for non-compliance:
+If denied initial eligibility or terminated for non-compliance, here is the path to challenge it.

 The Future of Pathways